-5 Lessons from Joaquin: What To Do When Weather Threatens Your Race
+5 Lessons For What To Do When Weather Threatens Your Race

 You can be a seasoned race organizer with a plan in place for every conceivable mishap, but when Mother Nature enters the picture, all bets are off.
 And just like Hurricane Sandy dampened the hopes of thousands of New York City Marathon runners in 2012, Hurricane Joaquin is threatening to do the same.